paulagent/freshworks_app/README.md

 At the end, the total hours for this project is about 12 hours.
 Coding part is about 6 hours.
 The configration cloud env is 6 hours so.

+Todo List

+Add login page

+allow user input location based on latitude And Longitude

+admin page allow owner dump data to other format, like csv or txt for analysis purpose